 High-stakes pro Aram Oganyan shared on X that he had been banned by ACR for “soft multiaccounting” after winning $500,000 in a day, and then asked a friend to create a new account for faster withdrawal.
 WPN boss Phil Nagy has replied to the tweet, and the issue now seems to have been resolved.

-Armenian-American high-stakes pro Aram Oganyan has taken to the social media site X to share a story that many of his high-stakes pros probably fear happening to them.
+Armenian-American high-stakes pro Aram Oganyan has taken to the social media site X to share a story that many colleagues probably fear happening to them.

 According to Oganyan’s X post, he won $500,000 on the Winning Poker Network’s site ACR Poker in a single day, and “had a friend create another acr account to withdraw my money faster”.
 However, the move backfired, as his account with the $500K was banned for “soft multi accounting,” still according to Oganyan himself.